Blue Owl surges as management highlights 10x gain on SpaceX investment while “working down” software exposure

 Ahead of earnings, analysts flagged expectations for a softer quarter driven by weaker fundraising and elevated redemptions, particularly in Blue Owl’s retail-focused private credit vehicles.
 Those funds have been a key growth engine but also a pressure point as investors seek exit liquidity that the asset manager has been unwilling to provide in full.
 Based on the reaction, much of that concern may have already been in the price.

-Shares of the stock have slumped more than 40% year to date with Blue Owl emerging as a proxy for broader concerns across the $1.8 trillion private credit market.
+Shares of the stock had slumped more than 40% year to date, with Blue Owl emerging as a proxy for broader concerns across the $1.8 trillion private credit market.
 Redemption requests have surged in recent months, at one point exceeding 40% in one fund and more than 20% in another, forcing the firm to gate withdrawals and sell assets to return capital.

-Judging by the price action in recent months, and what its peers are saying, that claim might be overly optimistic.
-Earlier this week, publicly traded private credit fund Ares Capital Corp marked down the value of loans to three software businesses by up to 18 cents on the dollar in its Q1 report, which helped push net unrealized losses up to $357 million.
+Earlier this week, publicly traded private credit fund Ares Capital Corp marked down the value of loans to three software businesses by up to $0.18 in its Q1 report, which helped push net unrealized losses up to $357 million.